-Pride of Place, our ground-breaking research project in association with Leeds Beckett University, has seen members of the public share information about the LGBTQ buildings and places special to them via an online map.
+Pride of Place, our research project in association with Leeds Beckett University, asked members of the public to share information about the LGBTQ buildings and places special to them.

-Here are the stories of 7 LGBTQ people who pioneered progressive ideas and rebelled for the benefit of future generations.
+Here are the stories of seven LGBTQ people who pioneered progressive ideas and rebelled for the benefit of future generations.

 A successful fashion model in the 1960s, April Ashley appeared in such high end publications as Vogue, and played small acting roles.
 She was outed as a trans woman in 1961, her story told as a scandal in the media.

 April was, as she described, ‘born as a boy into a sea-going family’ in a working-class area of Liverpool in 1935.
 She moved to Paris in the late 50s and joined a drag cabaret alongside famous French entertainer Coccinelle.
 At the age of 25, Ashley was one of the first Britons to undergo sex reassignment surgery, in Casablanca, which she was advised had a 50/50 chance of being successful.

 Ashley made headlines in 1971 when the annulment from her marriage to Arthur Corbett was granted on the grounds that she was legally still considered to be male.
 The ruling set a legal precedent for transgender people in the UK, and Ashley continued her fight to have her gender legally recognised.
 Things only changed with the Gender Recognition Act of 2004.
 Ashley was awarded an MBE for her services to transgender equality in 2012.

 Octavia Hill (1838-1912) was one of Victorian Britain’s most important social reformers and a co-founder of the National Trust.